ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/run-light-node-geth/index.md

 into the command line (without the dollar sign).
 Don’t do this just yet!
 When you run `geth`, Geth will:

 - Initialize a local copy of a blank-state EVM
-- Start downloading all blocks in Ethereum history, starting from block 0.
+- Start downloading all blocks in Cloiinkcoin history, starting from block 0.
 - Replay all transactions in all blocks in order, updating the state of the EVM with each transaction until it reaches the present-day state.

 This process may take anywhere from hours to days, and requires a few hundred GB of free space.
 For now, we’ll just run a light node on a testnet to familiarize ourselves with how to use Geth.
 To do this, we'll have to go through a few important command-line options and tools.